kwallick/ase_sea_ice/README.md

-# Amundsen Sea Embayment sea ice work
+# Amundsen Sea Embayment sea-ice/ice-shelf work
-This repo contains sea-ice concentration data and a function that calculates monthly averages and anomalies of said data.
-Part of MS thesis.
+This repo contains sea-ice and ice-shelf data along with Jupyter notebooks of codes used to analyze ocean-ice interactions in the Amundsen Sea Embayment.
+All work part of MS thesis.

 Use [this link](https://tuprd-my.sharepoint.com/:u:/g/personal/tuo94541_temple_edu/EY8qt4t4TXlOnNil3BbWamkBBrldbINhiSU35psXnDqk_w?e=NCcqhA) to access Antarctic BedMachine file.
 Download to use in sea-ice function notebook.
 Note: large file size (~791 MB).